aryangaur408/Bharat-Intern/Task 1/README.md

+# Virtual Data Science Internship with Bharat Intern

-# Handwritten Image Recognition
+## Task 1: Hand Written Image Recognition Model.

-Welcome to my GitHub repository!
-This project focuses on developing a deep learning model to recognize handwritten images.

-## Introduction

-In this repository, I present an image recognition model capable of identifying handwritten characters.
-The project is implemented using Python and popular deep learning libraries.
+In this exciting project, I completed the challenging task of developing a robust image recognition model.
+The model is implemented using Python and popular deep learning libraries.

-## Features
+## Key Highlights:

 - Dataset preprocessing and augmentation
 - Convolutional Neural Network (CNN) architecture